 Two tracks are possible:

-- Degree programs including the Master of Science or Doctor of Science programs leading to a university degree for international physicians who desire specialization in dermatology to become specialists or consultants in their home countries
+- Degree programs, including the Master of Science and Doctorate programs leading to a university degree for international physicians who desire specialization in dermatology to become specialists or consultants in their home countries

-- A non-degree certificate program for physicians who seek only a one-year basic training in dermatology (diploma program), or for trained dermatologists who seek one year of additional advanced training
+- A nondegree certificate program for physicians who seek one year of general dermatology or specialty dermatology training

 MSc in Dermatology

-The core of this two-year program includes coursework in:
+The major component of this program is clinical exposure with bedside teaching under full faculty supervision.
+The core theory of this two-year program includes coursework in:

 - Clinical dermatology